mpingleton/digital-media-tracker-api/docs/routes/POST/api/auth/logout.md

 # POST /api/auth/logout

-Invalidate the current session for the authenticated user.
+Terminate the current session for a client.

 ## Access Requirements